apache/flink/docs/dev/table/common.md

 // define the field names and types
 String[] fieldNames = {"a", "b", "c"};
-TypeInformation[] fieldTypes = {Types.INT, Types.STRING, Types.LONG};
+DataType[] fieldTypes = {DataTypes.INT, DataTypes.STRING, DataTypes.LONG};

-// register the TableSink as table "CsvSinkTable" tableEnv.registerTableSink("CsvSinkTable", fieldNames, fieldTypes, csvSink);
+// register the TableSink as table "CsvSinkTable" to the default catalog and database of CatalogManager tableEnv.registerTableSink("CsvSinkTable", fieldNames, fieldTypes, csvSink);
 {% endhighlight %}
 </div>